hackforla/website/.github/ISSUE_TEMPLATE/add-github-handle.md

 - [ ] Using docker, confirm that the appearance of the project webpage is unchanged at all screen sizes.
 The project webpage URL can be found below under Resources.

 ### For Merge Team
-- [ ] Release the dependency for this issue in [Epic: Create issues to add github-handle to leadership teams](https://github.com/hackforla/website/issues/5441)#5441.
+- [ ] Release the dependency for this issue in #5441.
 If all the dependencies have been completed, close that issue.

 ### Resources/Instructions
 https://github.com/hackforla/website/wiki/project.md-file-template